PanosFirmpas/bamToBigWig/README.md

 $ git clone https://github.com/PanosFirmpas/bamToBigWig
 $ #You might need sudo for the following command
 $ pip install -e ./bamToBigWig
+$ # The -e flag, keep the installed script pointing to the git repository that
+$ # you just cloned.
+This means that you can't remove the repository,
+$ # but you can now update the script by doing
+$ git pull
+$ # from inside the git repo folder
 ```
 If that does't work, here are more details on installing:
 ##### 1) Requirements